chennakeshava1998/notes-and-summaries/notes/coarse2fine.md

 2. Text2SQL happens in two stages.
 A rough sketch *a* is first generated, and this is used to guide the final decoding.
 The rough sketch *a* is devoid of argument-names, variable-names(replaced with it's datatype), and all other lower level details.
 3. All the components input *x*, rough sketch *a* and final output *y* are treated as sequences.
 Hence, this becomes a seq2seq problem.
 4. One-hot vectors are used to encode the input.
+5. Attention is used extensively to learn soft alignments [Luong, 2015].
+6. The training objective maximises the probability of the final meaning representation and that of the intermediate rough sketch also.